REME-AlarmTILT/docker-spring/README.md

 # docker-spring
-Spring apps to test with Docker
+Spring apps to test with Docker and Java based on Spring